kubernetes/community/contributors/design-proposals/propagation.md

 type MountPropagationMode string

 const (
-	// MountPropagationPrivate means that the volume in a container won't receive
-	// new mounts from host and also no mounts in this volume will be propagated
-	// to the host.
-	MountPropagationPrivate MountPropagationMode = "private"
-	// MountPropagationSlave means that the volume in a container will receive
+	// MountPropagationHostToContainer means that the volume in a container will
-	// new mounts from the host or other containers, but its own mounts won't
+	// receive new mounts from the host or other containers, but filesystems
-	// be propagated to the host or other containers.
+	// mounted inside the container won't be propagated to the host or other
+	// containers.
 	// Note that this mode is recursively applied to all mounts in the volume
-	// ("rslave" in Linux terminology)
+	// ("rslave" in Linux terminology).
-	MountPropagationSlave  MountPropagationMode = "slave"
+	MountPropagationHostToContainer  MountPropagationMode = "HostToContainer"
-	// MountPropagationShared means that the volume in a container will receive
+	// MountPropagationBidirectional means that the volume in a container will
-	// new mounts from the host or other containers, and its own mounts will
+	// receive new mounts from the host or other containers, and its own mounts
-	// be propagated from the container to the host or other containers.
+	// will be propagated from the container to the host or other containers.
 	// Note that this mode is recursively applied to all mounts in the volume
-	// ("rshared" in Linux terminology)
+	// ("rshared" in Linux terminology).
-	MountPropagationShared MountPropagationMode = "shared" )
+	MountPropagationBidirectional MountPropagationMode = "Bidirectional" )

 type HostPathVolumeSource struct {
 	Path string `json:"path"`
-	// mountPropagation is the propagation mode how is the directory
+	// mountPropagation is the mode how are mounts in the volume propagated from
-	// made available to a container in a pod.
-See description of individual
-	// modes for details.
+	// the host to the container and from the container to the host.
+	// When not set, MountPropagationHostToContainer is used.
 	// This field is alpha in 1.8 and can be reworked or removed in a future
 	// release.
 	// Optional.
-	MountPropagation MountPropagationMode `json:"mountPropagation,omitempty"`
+	MountPropagation *MountPropagationMode `json:"mountPropagation,omitempty"`
 }
 ```

-The default mount propagation is `slave`.
-Any HostPath can ask for `private`.
+Default would be `HostToContainer`, i.e. `rslave`, which should not break
+backward compatibility, `Bidirectional` must be explicitly requested.
+Using enum instead of simple `PropagateMounts bool` allows us to extend the
+modes to `private` or non-recursive `shared` and `slave` if we need so in
+future.

-Only privileged containers can use HostPath with `shared` mount propagation -
+Only privileged containers can use HostPath with `Bidirectional` mount
-kubelet silently downgrades the propagation to `slave` when running `shared`
+propagation - kubelet silently downgrades the propagation to `HostToContainer`
-HostPath in a non-privileged container.
+when running `Bidirectional` HostPath in a non-privileged container.
+This allows
+us to use the same `HostPathVolumeSource` in a pod with two containers, one
+non-privileged with `HostToContainer` propagation and second privileged with
+`Bidirectional` that mounts stuff for the first one.

 Opinion against this:

 1. This need API change, which is discouraged.

 1. All containers use this volume will share the same propagation mode.

+1. Silent downgrade from `Bidirectional` to `HostToContainer` for non-privileged
+   containers.

 1. (From @jonboulle) May cause cross-runtime compatibility issue.